 Transcripts are issued only upon written request.
-Official transcripts bearing the University Seal must be mailed directly to the authorized agencies from the Registrar's Office.
+Official transcripts bearing the University Seal must be mailed directly to the authorized agencies from Student Academic Services.
 Students may also request an unofficial transcript for personal use.
 No transcript is issued unless the student is current in all financial obligations to the University.